NeilanshTriesToCode/COSC-499-Assignment-1/README.md

 - The files also contain JUnit tests for both the features and can be executed there.

 ## Note:
+The result of the tests ran are not printed on the console.
+Instead, it is notified on the left side of the screen, as can also be seen in the video.
+Testing was done with the help of JUnit Java extensions in VSCode.
 The ***Coding Pack for Java*** and ***Extension Pack for Java*** plugins were used to enable Java and JUnit in VSCode editor.
 The instructions for installing the same could be found [here](https://code.visualstudio.com/docs/languages/java).